NubeDev/lazybones/docs/doc-writer/README.md

 ## Render layer — new crate `crates/lazybones-render`

+> **Styling guide: [`styling.md`](styling.md)** — how a document becomes a branded
+> PDF + matching HTML preview, what the author controls (colors/fonts/logo/toggles)
+> vs. the developer (cover, headings, tables, code panels), the Typst string-vs-
+> content gotcha, and the embedded-font constraint.
+Read it before changing the look.

 Isolated crate so Typst's heavy deps don't slow the api/store build, and so rendering is pure + unit-testable.
 It takes an **already-assembled** document (title, branding values, resolved markdown, resolved logo/image bytes) — no store